 Why is a burr grinder better than a blade grinder for coffee?

 A burr model is better than a blade grinder for coffee because it produces a more consistent grind even at the finest setting, which is essential for making espresso shots.
 A blade grinder also doesn’t allow you to adjust the grind size, which means you might not be able to get the perfect grind for your espresso beans.

 Coffee grinders are an essential piece of equipment for any coffee lover.
 After all, you can’t make the perfect cup of the best-tasting coffee without freshly ground beans!

 Choosing the best coffee grinder can be difficult because there are so many different types available.
-However, our personal favorite is the Sage Smart Grinder.
+However, our personal favorite is the Breville Smart Grinder.

-Not only is Sage an incredibly reliable coffee maker brand, but the quality of their grinders is also exceptional.
-If you’re looking for a quality grinder that will produce top-quality, consistent grounds and last for years, the Sage Smart Grinder is definitely the way to go.
+Not only is Breville an incredibly reliable coffee maker brand, but the quality of their grinders is also exceptional.
+If you’re looking for a quality grinder that will produce top-quality, consistent grounds and last for years, the Breville Smart Grinder is definitely the way to go.

 Nonetheless, it’s not the cheapest coffee grinder, so if it’s a little out of your price range, the Cuisinart Burr Mill is our next top option.
 It’s a great all-around grinder that will suit most casual coffee drinkers.

 Whichever grinder you choose, free up some counter space at your coffee station and make sure it has the features you need and fits your budget, and you’ll be sure to enjoy years of delicious, fresh coffee.